feilb/feilb.github.io/_posts/2013-08-23-just-another-day.markdown

 He had the tone and intonation of voice one gets when fighting back tears.
 A fight he wasn't winning.
 I wouldn't either.

 My mom was 42.
 Not old, even by a teenager's standard.

+By the time the officer dropped us off at home (concluding my first and only ride in the back seat of a squad car) family had already started pouring in.